China April loans fall more than expected as central bank begins scaling back stimulus

 The world's second-largest economy grew by a record 18.3per cent in the first quarter, rebounding from last year's coronavirus shock, driven by strong domestic consumption, surging exports and continued government support for businesses, especially smaller firms.

-But a surge in loans early this year following record lending in 2020 had prompted regulators to tell banks to trim their loan books to guard against risks of speculative bubbles forming in the country's financial and property markets, Reuters reported.
+But a surge in loans early this year, following record lending in 2020, had prompted regulators to tell banks to trim their books to guard against risks of speculative bubbles forming in the country's financial and property markets, Reuters reported.

 "April's fall in total social financing growth was much larger, and bank loans, corporate debt financing and non-standard financing all showed a relatively large contraction," said Luo Yunong, fixed income analyst at Industrial Securities.